 Backpack Journalism at Creighton University in Omaha, Nebraska uses new media tools and relatively inexpensive video equipment to produce documentaries about people in developing countries and marginalized societies.
-The project is a collaboration of Creighton University’s Departments of Theology and Journalism, Media & Computing.
+The project is a collaboration of Creighton University College of Arts and Sciences’ Departments of Theology and Journalism, Media & Computing.

 Led by theologian-documentary filmmaker John O’Keefe, visual artist-filmmaker Tim Guthrie and journalist Carol Zuegner, the professors work with a group of students in a five-week summer immersion course to produce mini-documentaries as well as blogs and other multimedia content.
 The teams have filmed stories in Uganda and the Dominican Republic.
 The 2014 project is set in rural Alaska.